Best Ranger Beads for Pace Counting

 Versatility

 One of our picks shot up to the top because of its versatility.
 Adding different ways to attach pace counters improves versatility.
 Technically, pace counter bracelets improve versatility as well- but we argue that this impacts their functionality.
-In practical situations, we found beads are easily jostled and brushed when they are on your wrist, which can make you lose count.
+In practical situations, we found that beads are easily jostled and brushed when they are on your wrist, which can make you lose count.

 How to Use Ranger Beads